Cavernous malformations

 - Make a list of all medicines, vitamins or supplements you're taking.

-- Bring any recent brain scans in a CD to your appointment.
+- Bring any recent brain scans to your appointment.

-Also, if you've experienced seizures, your healthcare professional may want to ask questions of someone who has witnessed them.
-It's common not to be aware of everything that happens when you experience a seizure.
+Also, if you've had seizures, your healthcare professional may want to ask questions of someone who has witnessed them.
+It's common not to be aware of everything that happens when you have a seizure.

 Write down questions to ask your healthcare professional